siderolabs/talos/website/content/v1.2/advanced/troubleshooting-control-plane.md

 API server.

-For availability of the API, it is important that any load balancer be aware of the health of the backend API servers.
-This makes a load balancer-based system valuable to minimize disruptions during common node lifecycle operations like reboots and upgrades.
+For availability of the API, it is important that any load balancer be aware of the health of the backend API servers, to minimize disruptions during common node operations like reboots and upgrades.

-It is critical that control plane endpoint works correctly during cluster bootstrap phase, as nodes discover each other using control plane endpoint.
+It is critical that the control plane endpoint works correctly during cluster bootstrap phase, as nodes discover each other using control plane endpoint.

 ### kubelet is not running on control plane node